dosanity/online-news-analysis/README.md

 K. Fernandes, P. Vinagre and P. Cortez.
 A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News. *Proceedings of the 17th EPIA 2015 - Portuguese Conference on Artificial Intelligence* (2015).

 The dataset contains variables describing 39,644 articles published between January 7, 2013 and January 7, 2015 on the news website, [Mashable](http://mashable.com/).
 There are 61 variables associated with each article.
 Of these, 58 are *predictor* variables, 2 are variables that we will not use (url and timedelta), and finally the number of shares of each article.
-The number of shares is what we will use to define whether or not the article was *popular*, which is what we will try to predict.
+The number of shares is what we will use to define whether the article was *popular*, which is what we will try to predict.
 You should read about the predictor variables in the file *OnlineNewsPopularity.names*.
 Further details about the collection and processing of the articles can be found in the conference paper.

 ## Classification Tools

 ### Classification using K-NN
 The K-nearest neighbors (K-NN) algorithm is a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classification and regression problems.
-It categories unknown variables into different clusters.
-In our study, we will try out different values to choose the value of K. Low values of K can be noisy and subject the effects of outliers.
-Large values of K smooth over things, but you don't want K to be so large that a category with only a few samples in it will always be out voted by other categories.
+It categorizes unknown variables into different clusters.
+In our study, we will try out different values to choose the value of K. Low values of K can be noisy and subject to the effects of outliers.
+Large values of K smooth over things, but you don't want K to be so large that a category with only a few samples in it will always be outvoted by other categories.
 We will be using training data, data used for initial clustering (data where we know the categories in advance) to calculate the accuracy of the data.

-We develop a K-NN classification model for the data and use cross validation to choose the best value of K. Using the Train Test Split validation procedure (code below) with a test size of 0.8, we check K values from 1 to 100:
+We develop a K-NN classification model for the data and use cross-validation to choose the best value of K. Using the Train Test Split validation procedure (code below) with a test size of 0.8, we check K values from 1 to 100:

 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=1, test_size=0.8)